AndrewRathbun/EventLogMonitor/README.md

 # EventLogMonitor

 This simple .NET software is used to hook event logs and display any changes in a table.
-Also it is possible to export the captured logs as XML.
+Also it is possible to export the captured logs to XML/CSV.

 ## instlation